Core & Utility Athletes

 Core Athletes Requirement

-Being able to participate in at least one preliminary meets and the championship meet
+1. Being able to participate in at least one preliminary meet and the championship meet

-Being able to participate in at least three meets in total throughout the season
+2. Being able to participate in at least three meets in total throughout the season (a minimum of one CTFL Prelim, the CTFL Final and another meet whether it be a prelim or non prelim meet)

-Core Athletes are required to participate in at least one of the three designated preliminary meets as well as the championship meet to be held in Ottawa on August 5th.
-In addition, the athlete must compete in at least three meets throughout their season (1 CTFL prelim, a free meet and the CTFL championship if they are within the top 8) in their chosen event up to an including the championship meet on August 5th.
-An example of the minimum requirement is; an athlete competes in one designated CTFL preliminary meet and then competes in one other meets recognized by their provincial athletics organization, and then participates the championship if they qualify.
+Core Athletes are required to participate in at least one of the five designated preliminary meets as well as the championship meet to be held in Ottawa on July 6th.
+In addition, the athlete must compete in at least three meets throughout their season (1 CTFL prelim, a free meet and the CTFL championship) in their chosen event prior to the championship meet on July 6th.
+An example of the minimum requirement is; an athlete competes in one designated CTFL preliminary meet and then competes in one other meet recognized by their provincial athletics organization, and then participates the championship.
 If an athlete is unable to meet these requirements, we ask that they do not enter the CTFL's prospect pool as a core athlete.

-Should an athlete be drafted to a CTFL team and fails to meet the requirements as listed above, they will be prohibited from competing with the league indefinitely.
-However, there are some exceptions if the athlete must drop out of the CTFL due to extenuating circumstances such as injury, partaking in a national team event coinciding with the championship date, etc. Non-valid excuses include scheduling conflicts, lack of funds or need to travel.
+Should an athlete be drafted to a CTFL team and fails to meet the requirements as listed above barring any injury or national team selection, they will be prohibited from competing with the league in the future.
+However, there are some exceptions if the athlete must drop out of the CTFL due to extenuating circumstances such as injury, partaking in a national team event coinciding with the championship date, etc. Non-valid reasons include scheduling conflicts, lack of funds or need to travel as this should have been considered prior to registration.
 If the athlete has decided to compete in the CTFL as a core athlete and fails to meet the required meets, they are taking someone's spot as well as hurting the leagues ability to put on meaningful meets.

 In the case of an athlete needing to drop out during the season for whatever reason, the CTFL will keep a pool of 4 reserve athletes for each event.
 The reserve athletes will be formed from those who go undrafted once the entry draft is complete.
 If replaced, reserve athletes will earn points just as those who they are replacing would, with their points being counted towards their assigned teams total.